dreamento/dreamento/README.md

 ```

 ## How to use?
+Prerequisities:
+- You should have already installed Dreamento (see "How to install" section)
+- It is necessary to download [the ZMax Hypnodyne software](https://hypnodynecorp.com/downloads.php).

+When you have Dreamento and Hypndoyne software installed, follow these steps:
+1. Connect the USB dongle to your pc.
+2. Run HDServer.exe
+3. Run HDRecorder.exe and click on "connect".
-Simply activate the environment you made in the previous step and run the latest version of the app:
+4. Activate the virtual environment you made in the previous step and run then run Dreamento:
 ```
 conda activate dreamento
 python mainwindow.py
 ```
+5. When Dreamento's GUI started, click on "connect".
+6. By clicking on the "record" button,  the recording will be started!
-Enjoy the GUI!
+**Enjoy the GUI!**

 ## Demo:
 ### The real-time Dreamento GUI